SUSE/machinery/man/machinery-list.1.md

 ### SYNOPSIS

 `machinery list`
+    [NAME[,NAME2[,NAME3]]]

 `machinery` help list

 ### DESCRIPTION

+List the specified system descriptions if parameter name is given.
-List all available system descriptions in the internal database.
+List all available system descriptions in the internal database if no name parameter is given.
 The list is sorted alphabetically and contains a name and the scopes for each system.